Hummel (vehicle): Foreign use

+Foreign use of the Hummel was extremely limited.
+During WWII the Soviet Union deployed captured vehicles.
+Post-war only three nations are known to have acquired the gun, Czechoslovakia, Romania and Syria.

-Romania received one unit from the Red Army after the war ended.
-This was assigned to the 2nd Armoured Regiment with its military registration number as U069009.
-It was officially known as the Hummel TAs self-propelled gun in the army's inventory.
-The gun could not be used because it was missing the breech's lock.
-It was showcased to the public in a military parade in Bucharest of 10 May 1946 with Romanian markings.
+Romania received at least three examples post-war from captured Soviet stocks.
+At least one of the vehicles was showcased to the public during a military parade in Bucharest on 10 May 1946, with Romanian markings.
 All German armour in Romania was later phased out in 1950 and finally scrapped by 1954, the army deciding on the sole use of Soviet tanks and armoured fighting vehicles (AFVs) instead.

-Besides Romania, Syria was also another user of the Hummel post-WWII.
-Five were received from France, which captured several from Germany after the war, between the late 1940s and the early 1950s, with a limited supply of main gun ammunition obtained together with the vehicles (later on, the Soviets provided these Syrian Hummels a sizeable quantity of 150mm rounds they produced domestically following WWII).
+Syria received five Hummel from France between the late 1940s and the early 1950s.
+Only a limited supply of main gun ammunition was provided (supplemented some time later by the Soviet Union, which had produced a sizeable quantity of compatible 150mm rounds domestically).
 These saw service against Israel up until the 1960s and all were most likely scrapped shortly afterwards.